-The KSGV (‘Expertise Centre for Religion and Mental Health’) is an independent Dutch association which aims to explore the relationship between faith/religion/meaning and mental health.
-To this end, KSGV endeavours to inspire a scientific investigation of and reflection on current religious issues in mental healthcare and in society.
+KSGV (‘Expertise Centre for Religion and Mental Health’) is an independent Dutch association that aims to explore the relationships between faith/religion/meaning and mental health.
+To this end, KSGV endeavours to inspire scientific investigation of and reflection on contemporary religious issues in mental healthcare and in society.
 It pursues a critical discernment regarding a mentally healthy approach of religion and (personal) meaningmaking.

 KSGV issues publications in its Dutch-language ‘Second Series on Mental Health’ (since 1972).
 Since 2014, KSGV, in association with Shaker Verlag, is also publishing an English-language series, the International Series in Mental Health and Religion.
 Up to 2022, five volumes have already been released in this series.
 For more information, please click on the link below: